 John Stephens is a horologist in both senses of the word.
-In addition to a lifelong interest in clocks encouraged by his father, John Sr., he attended the Bowman Technical School in Lancaster, PA specializing in both clock and watch making.
+In addition to a lifelong interest in clocks encouraged by his father, John attended the Bowman Technical School in Lancaster, PA, specializing in both clock and watch-making.

-Known endearingly to Havre de Grace locals as “the clock shop,” Stephens & Stephens offers a complete range of services for clocks, watches, and timepieces from routine maintenance to total restoration.
+Known endearingly to Havre de Grace locals as “the clock shop,” Stephens & Stephens Clocks offers a wide range of services for clocks, watches, and timepieces from routine maintenance to complete restoration.

 “Working on antique clocks is a chance to look at something 200 years old that was made in an attempt at mechanical immortality.”